dilaraozdemir/pattern-recognition/README.md

            ["Chinese Macao Shangai", "Ç"],
             ["Tokyo Japan Chinese", "J"]]
 ```
-🔸 Dataset has been defined as dataframe and categories column as “Categories”; words column as "Text"
+🔸 Dataset has been defined as dataframe and categories column as “Categories”; words column as "Text".
 ```
 dataset = pd.DataFrame(dataset)
 dataset.columns = ["Text", "Categories"]